GarrettSinger/Cyber-Bootcamp-Work/Week 3 - Terminal and Bash/ReadMe.md

 This week, we started on the command-line in earnest.
 I scripted these class assignments and the homework assignment.
 These scripts can be used to complete all tasks or see how to complete the tasks in a way that is slightly more advanced than basic commands.

-If you are just learning Linux, these assignments are great for memorization of commands through repetition.
-I wanted to challenge myself a little more though.